cometbft/cometbft/spec/abci/abci++_comet_expected_behavior.md

   height _h_; and
 * `Commit` will finally be called exactly once at all processes at the end of height _h_.

-However, the Application logic must be ready to cope with any possible run of Tendermint for a given height, including bad periods (byzantine proposers, network being asynchronous).
+However, the Application logic must be ready to cope with any possible run of the consensus algorithm for a given height, including bad periods (byzantine proposers, network being asynchronous).
 In these cases, the sequence of calls to ABCI++ methods may not be so straighforward, but the Application should still be able to handle them, e.g., without crashing.